 - automate your business with Zapier, webhooks, WebMerge, and other tools.

-Each plugin sold separately can get quite expensive, but there are a couple of bundles available with discounted pricing.
+Each plugin, when sold separately, can get quite expensive; but there’re a couple of bundles available with discounted pricing.

 Ninja Forms vs. Other Contact Form Plugins